PromtEngineer/multimodal_rag/README.md

-# V0 AI Chat Component Integration
+# LocalGPT Chat Component Integration

-This project demonstrates the integration of a V0-style AI chat component built with React, TypeScript, Tailwind CSS, and shadcn/ui.
+This project demonstrates the integration of a localGPT-style AI chat component built with React, TypeScript, Tailwind CSS, and shadcn/ui.

 ## 🚀 Project Setup